jparrieta/bandits/README.md

 # bandits
 This repo includes the code for running some of the seminal papers on organizational learning under uncertainty.

-Currently, it includes the standaalone code for Denrell and March (2001), Posen and Levinthal (2012), Puranam and Swamy (2016), and a full tutorial where the same agents and bandits replicate the three papers.
+Currently, it includes the standaalone code for Denrell and March (2001), Posen and Levinthal (2012), Puranam and Swamy (2016), Denrell, Fang, and Levinthal (2004), and a full tutorial where the same agents and bandits replicate the first three papers.

-The next code to be included is Piezunka, Aggarwal, and Posen (2019).
-After that I will start doing T-mazes and labyrithns.
+The next code to be included is Piezunka, Aggarwal, and Posen (2020).

 # run online [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jparrieta/bandits/master)
 You can run this code directly by opening the following binder in your browser or clicking the button above.